CS-SI/eodag/docs/providers.rst

    .. grid-item::
       :columns: 10

-      EUMETSAT Data Store (European Organisation for the Exploitation of Meteorological Satellites)
+      EUMETSAT Data Store (European Organisation for the Exploitation of Meteorological Satellites).

    .. grid-item::
       :columns: 2